 25. Tonari no Kaibutsu-kun (My Little Monster)

 Episodes 13 + OVA| Aired Fall 2012 | Produced by Brain’s Base

 Tonari no Kaibutsu-kun is a unique, sweet, very cute and very wholesome series.
-That tugs away on your heart stings, which is in rare supply these days.
+That tugs away on your heartstrings, which is in rare supply these days.

 Shizuku Mizutani is apathetic towards her classmates, only caring about her grades.
 However, her cold view of life begins to change when she meets Haru Yoshida, a violent troublemaker who stopped attending class after getting into a fight early in the school year.
 He is not much different from her, though—he too understands little about human nature and does not have any friends.
 Much to Shizuku’s surprise, he proclaims that she will be his friend and immediately confesses his feelings towards her upon meeting her.

-And even if the romance dissapoints the comedy is sure to deliver you with a lot to laugh about.
+And even if the romance disappoints the comedy is sure to deliver you with a lot to laugh about.

 24. Shigatsu wa Kimi no Uso (Your Lie in April)